ErwanBarbedor/Plume_-_TextEngine/doc/predefined_macros.md

 **Description:** Copies a macro to a new name.

 **Parameters:**
-- _name_: Name of the macro to copy.
+- _base_name_: Name of the macro to copy.
+- _alias_name_: Name of the alias.

 **Notes:**
 - The macro is passed by reference, so editing it changes the alias as well.
-However, deleting one doesn't delete the other.
+However, `\redef` one doesn't affect the other.

 ### `\raw`
 **Description:** Returns content as raw text.